LindsayYoung/python-class/README.md

  print("answer")

 ```
 Notice the first thing we did was define our function.
-Then, we called the function and passed in the arguement 4.
+Then, we called the function and passed in the argument 4.
 This takes out program back to our function, doubler, and tells our code input = 4.
-The prgram then multiplies 4 by 2 and assigns it to a variable, "output."
+The program then multiplies 4 by 2 and assigns it to a variable, "output."
 Finally, our function returns our output value, 8.
-Since the prgram knows doubler returns 8, it assigns "answer" the value 8.
+Since the program knows doubler returns 8, it assigns "answer" the value 8.
 Finally, the program prints 8 and is finished running.

-You might also ask why we did not just define the variables first rather than passsing them in explicitly.
+You might also ask why we did not just define the variables first rather than passing them in explicitly.
 The reason we need to pass in variables in to functions is that a function acts as a clean slate for your script.
 The variables you create normally outside your function don't exist inside your function.
 This concept about how far variables reach is called 'scope.'

-You can also pass in more than one arguement:
+You can also pass in more than one argument:
 ```
 def divide(numerator, denominator):
 	answer = numerator/denominator